How To Save Money On Teen Car Insurance

 5) Stress Safe Driving

 Be sure your child understands that driving recklessly endangers lives.
 And, that breaking traffic rules or causing an accident could result in a suspended drivers license and even higher premiums.
+Make sure to:

-6) Increase Your Deductibles
+7) Increase Your Deductibles and Adjust Your Coverage

-7) Find Car Insurance Discounts for Adult Drivers
+8) Find Other Car Insurance Discounts

 Leverage all the potential savings that may be available to yourself as a policyholder, including discounts such as: